 The way to get over that?
 It all starts in your head.
 Rewiring your brain to shift the attention from hating the negative patterns to developing new healthy ones is the ultimate way to drastic change.
 To have a healthy lifestyle, you must first develop the right mindset for it.

 Luckily, we gathered for you now 4 strategies that are sure to teach you exactly how to master your mindset and create a change that lasts forever.

 1. Just.
 Get.
 Started.
 The effect of taking baby steps will compound and make you take bigger ones.
 Be disciplined and remain determined.
 Don’t wait for motivation to knock at your door.
 Do it anyways, even on the days you don’t feel like it.
 And what is one of the best ways to get moving?
 That’s by following The 5 Second Rule:

 ” If you have an urge to act on a target, you must physically move within 5 minutes or your brain will kill the idea (… ) Because when you move, your brain starts to build new habits (… ) You are in the act of constructing new customs and erasing existing ones.”

-This rule, stated by the author and motivational speaker Mel Robbins, is a form of metacognition which allows you conquer the tricks your mind plays to divert you, by turning on your prefrontal cortex.
+This rule, stated by the author and motivational speaker Mel Robbins, is a form of pest control animal removal which allows you conquer the tricks your mind plays to divert you, by turning on your prefrontal cortex.
 The neuroscientist and researcher at Yale University Amy Arnsten explains that the 5-4-3-2-1-Go!
 Countdown activates that brain area responsible of decision-making and planning.
 It matters also that you set goals for yourself on the long term.
 These goals will help you create sustainable habits.
 The motivation will come along when the changes become more and more noticeable.

 2. Understand How Habits Work.
 Habits are formed through a very simple, yet very strong chain of activities Pulitzer prize-winning journalist Charles Duhigg calls: The Loop.
 In his book The Power Of Habit, he says: